gsdndeer/Hostel-Reservation-System/README.md

 # Hostel-Reservation-System

 A hotel reservation system is built with Flask.
 This system can show, delete, insert, update customer data and search some advanced customer information.
+* More details on how to design a database, including : ER diagram, relationship description and entity description, [click here]()

 <img src="https://github.com/gsdndeer/Hostel-Reservation-System/blob/main/figures/demo.gif">